For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

 It showed me the ways I had adapted in order to survive.
 The habits I had learned so early and lived inside for so long that they felt like who I was, rather than what I had learned to do.
 It illuminated where I had been appeasing instead of being honest, connected but not always authentic, present for others while quietly absent from myself.

-And the truth is that once we see something, we can’t unsee it, and it becomes a choice point.
-Either we stay stuck and stagnant, or we begin to grow and evolve into who we were born to become, even if it costs us our comfort.
+Because once we see something, we can’t unsee it.
+And it becomes a choice point.
+We can stay within what is familiar, or begin to grow into something more honest, even if it costs us our comfort.

 From a neurobiological perspective, the brain is not wired for truth.
 It is wired for safety.
 Familiarity often matters more than fulfillment.
 What is known can feel safer than what is true, even when that truth is quietly calling us forward.